PTSD Meditation: Unlocking the Power of Vedic Mediation for Healing Trauma

 As stress memories release from the body, and as the mantra takes us into the least-excited state to encounter pure being, we begin to replace the information coming from our stress memories with impressions from universal consciousness.

 We may still experience the triggers and emotions from those triggers, and we’ll recover more quickly.
 We’ll see the triggers coming more easily, and deal with them with greater facility.
-We’ll slowly start to take on that we are not our stress or our triggers.
+We’ll slowly start to assume that we are not our stress or our triggers.
 We are totality, the same pure Being that awaits in each meditation.

 It is a gradual and winding process, and when we are consistent with meditation and attuned to what our bodies need externally for support, we’ll inevitably improve.
+PTSD mindfulness practices, Vedic Meditation, alongside other holistic methods, help individuals embrace their journey toward healing

 Learn to Meditate